bianchimro/django-cms-fragments/README.rst

 Installation
 ------------

-* Add 'cms_jsapp' to your INSTALLED_APPS
+* Add 'cms_fragments' to your INSTALLED_APPS
-* Use 'django.contrib.staticfiles', or copy the static subfolder of django-cms-jsapp to your static folder
+* Use 'django.contrib.staticfiles', or copy the static subfolder of django-cms-fragments to your static folder

 ...